-Arria is sometimes able to write.
-When she does her work often explores the intersections between chronic illness & disability, ecology, culture and spiritual understanding.
+She is sometimes able to write.
+When she does, Arria’s, work often explores the intersections between chronic illness & disability, ecology, culture and spiritual understanding.
 She shares a small house by a lake, near Kingston, Ontario, with her mother and their ridiculously adorable dog.
-(Her mother is pretty cute too.)
+(Her mother is pretty cute too.)*

 Drawing heavily on speculative and surrealist elements, Arria focuses on creative fiction, primarily in short story form.
 She’s also been known to write a little poetry and non-fiction.
 When she can, she works on nurturing a couple of story-babies into fully fledged novels.

-Arria is passionate about writing women-centred worlds, populated by feminist, queer-identified, differently-abled characters, living with divergent, often marginalized, conditions.
+Arria feels passionately about writing women-centred worlds, populated by feminist, queer-identified, differently-abled characters, living with divergent, often marginalized, conditions.